ashllxyy/ashllxyy/README.md

 # 💫 About Me:
-I'm proficient in technologies like NumPy and Pandas.
-I'm studying ML right now in python using the sci-kit library.
+I'm proficient in technologies like NumPy, Pandas and I'm learning Tensorflow and Sci-kit learn right now.
 I draw and play guitar when I'm not coding on my keyboard.

 ## 🌐 Socials: